Jams and Jellies

-There are many different jellied products but the processing steps are similar.
-In the past a fruit was selected, sugar was added and the mixture was boiled until it thickened enough to become a jellied product.
-This traditional process of manufacturing jams at home has not changed much but the availability of pectin has introduced different methods of making jellied products.
-They can be made faster, more economically, with a lighter color, using a softer texture and with little or no sugar.
-Traditionally made products cannot be made with little sugar or no sugar, but the modified pectin makes it easy today.
-Products made in this way are extremely attractive to those on a low calorie diet or others who have to stay away from sugar.
+Jellied products such as jams and jellies are preparations of fruits, vegetables and sugar, often canned or sealed for long-term storage.
+Traditionally made jams and jellies require sugar and long cooking times, however the availability of pectin has introduced different methods of making jellied products.
+They can be made faster, cheaper, with a lighter color, a softer texture and with little or no sugar.
+Such products are extremely attractive to those on a low calorie diet or others who have to stay away from sugar.

-Conserves are jams made from more than one fruit and may contain raisins, nuts, or coconut.
+Conserves are jams made from more than one fruit and may contain dry fruit or nuts.

 Fruit leathers, also known as fruit roll ups are very popular with a younger crowd.
 They are made by drying a very thin layer of fruit puree to produce a soft product with a texture similar to soft leather.